-Table 19.
-NetWare driver messages for the Ethernet controller.
+Table 9.
+NetWare driver messages for the Ethernet controller

 Message Description Couldn't allocate resources.
 Explanation: An unknown error has occurred when trying to allocate needed resources for the AFT Module.
 Action: Check the system configuration.
 If the problem remains, contact your network supplier.
 Verify that the Ethernet controller is enabled.
 If the Ethernet controller is enabled, run the diagnostic programs.
 AFT group for primary adapter in slot nnn already exists.
 Explanation: An attempt was made to rebind an adapter already in an AFT group.
 Action: Check the AFT slot numbers for existing AFT teams.
 If the problem remains, contact your network supplier.
 Error locating device control table (DCT) addresses in internal table.
 Make sure that you have loaded LAN drivers after loading AFT.NLM.
 Explanation: The bind command was entered prior to loading the device driver.
-The device driver must be loaded after loading AFT.NLM, but before any bind command can be issued. unvers after loading Al T.NEW.
+The device driver must be loaded after loading AFT.NLM, but before any bind command can be issued. unvers after loading Ar I.NEW.
 Action: Load the device driver for the supported adapter and try loading the AFT module again.
 If the problem remains, contact your network supplier.
 Insufficient number of arguments specified.
 Explanation: The appropriate or expected number of parameters was not entered in a command.
 Action: Check the parameters required for the given command.
 If the problem remains, contact your network supplier.
 Duplicate slot numbers detected.
 Explanation: An attempt has been made to bind the same slot number more than once.
 Action: Check the slot numbers entered during the bind.
 Adapter slot numbers must be valid and unique.
 If the problem remains, contact your network supplier. 'xxx' is not supported for AFT team.
 Explanation: A bind command has been issued for adapters not supported by AFT.NLM.
 Action: Make sure that you attempt to bind only adapters supported by AFT.NLM.
 Primary and Secondary adapters do not match.
 AFT group is not created.
 Explanation: A bind command was entered for an adapter team that is a combination of system and client adapters.
 An AFT team must be a grouping of the same classification of adapter.
 Action: Verify that all the adapters bound in a team are of the same classification.
 Requested number of Secondary cards are not found.
 Explanation: The number of adapters specified in the bind command could not be located.
 Action: Verify the numbers and slot locations of the adapters to be bound.
 If the problem remains, contact your network supplier.
+Failed to create AFT group.
+Make sure that the drivers for supported Explanation: Binding of protocol failed.
+Protocol is either not bound to any adapter or is bound to more than one adapter in the group. adapters are loaded, primary adapter is bound to protocols, and secondary adapter is not bound to any protocols.
+Action: Ensure that the protocol is bound to only one adapter in an AFT team.

-Table 19.
-NetWare driver messages for the Ethernet controller.
+Table 9.
+NetWare driver messages for the Ethernet controller (continued)